 MARRIOTT VACATIONS WORLDWIDE FY 2021 Metrics except Capital Expenditure as % of Revenue which is a range from 2019 - 2021.
 Segment Adjusted EBITDA and Segment Adjusted EBITDA margin are non-GAAP measures.
-Please refer to the Appendix for definitions and reconciliations.
+Please see Appendix for definitions and reconciliations.

 Strong Liquidity Position